wentasah/novaboot/README.md

     parameters.
 If this variable is defined and non-empty, the variable HYPERVISOR\_PARAMS is not used.

+- NO\_BOOT

+    If this variable is 1, the system is not booted.
+This is currently only implemented for U-Boot bootloader where it is useful for interacting with the bootloader without booting the system - e.g. for flashing.

 - QEMU

     Use a specific qemu binary (can be overridden with **-Q**) and flags